The Youth Football Standard | Coach Tony

 Your Athlete Is Being Evaluated Right Now.
 Do You Know What Coaches Are Looking At?

-Most parents think coaches are evaluating talent.
+You probably think coaches are evaluating talent.
 Speed.
 Skill.
 Highlights.
 They are not.
 Not primarily.

 Coaches are evaluating whether your athlete can be trusted.
 Whether they show up the same way every day.
 Whether they receive correction without attitude.
 Whether they compete when things are hard, not just when things feel easy.